kurtosis-tech/vscode-kurtosis/README.md

-# Kurtosis Starlark VsCode Extenstion (Official) (Pre-release)
+# Kurtosis Starlark VSCode Extension (Official) (Pre-release)

-The kurtosis extension provides enriched experience for developers writing kurtosis packages in starlark.
-Some of the features this extension supports are:
+The Official Kurtosis Starlark VSCode extension enriches developer experience when writing Kurtosis packages in Starlark.
+The specific features supported are:

-1. Syntax Highlighting for Starlark
+1. Syntax Highlighting
-2. Autocomplete for Kurtosis defined instructions and types
+2. Auto-completion of Kurtosis defined Starlark instructions and types
-3. Hover functionality is available
+3. Hover functionality
-4. Method Signature is available for kurtosis builtins
+4. Method signature suggestions for Kurtosis defined Starlark instructions and types

 This extension is currently under continous development and may feel little rough around the edges.
 There are many exciting capabilites added to this extension in upcoming months; meanwhile if you encounter any issues - please report them using `kurtosis feedback` and we shall incorporate them.